neverendingqs/pyiterable/docs/index.rst

 Pyiterable API Documentation
 ============================
-The purpose of this module is to allow chaining multiple built-in methods that operate on an iterable, which allows coders to be more expressive with the transformations occurring without the intermediate steps.
+Python comes with some nice built-in methods for operating on iterables, but it can get messy really quickly if you want to transform an iterable in multiple ways.
+Write more expressive code by chaining built-in transformations with this module.

+Scroll down for examples.

 Classes